zonca/zonca.dev/posts/2018-09-23-jetstream_kubernetes_kubespray_explore.md

 ---
+aliases:
+- /2018/09/jetstream_kubernetes_kubespray_explore
+categories:
+- kubernetes
+- kubespray
+- jetstream
+date: 2018-09-23 23:00
 layout: post
+slug: kubernetes-jetstream-kubespray-explore
 title: Explore a Kubernetes deployment on Jetstream with Kubespray 2/3
-date: 2018-09-23 23:00
-categories: [kubernetes, kubespray, jetstream]
-slug: kubernetes-jetstream-kubespray-explore

 ---

 This is the second part of the tutorial on deploying Kubernetes with `kubespray` and JupyterHub